edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     import { Configuration, OpenAIApi } from "openai";
     import { promises as fs } from "fs";
     import { join } from "path";
-    import getTokensLen from "./getTokensLen";
+    import { encode } from "gpt-tokenizer";
     import * as edgedb from "edgedb";
-    import e from "../dbschema/edgeql-js";
+    import e from "dbschema/edgeql-js";

     dotenv.config({ path: ".env.local" });